 -stencil blanks (I prefer using the SHOW-OFFS stencil blanks from Hobby Lobby)

 -Painter’s tape for holding stencil in place (optional)

 -Paint, acrylic, latex, or chalk paint works great for stencil application

 -Paint, stain and sealer for the wood sign

 -Either a design to upload or a design you make in Cricut Design Space

 Now that you’ve got all your materials gathered, it’s time to move to the computer and to the first method of making a stencil and that is using an uploaded design.

 Method 1: Using an uploaded/pre-made design

 Just remember again that if you’re planning on making a stencil using non-adhesive material then you need to make sure that it is stencil ready.
-Check out this post to see if the design you’re looking at works as a stencil ready design.

 Step 1: Open Cricut Design Space